 The labyrinth is found in many places around the planet for many thousands of years.
 The twists and turns (with no dead ends!) come in many patterns and shapes, and are many thousands of years old.
 The Labyrinth tradition is alive and well in our world!

 Web of Life began hosting Labyrinth Walks in 2006.
 Since then we have created many labyrinths at locations and events around the western United States, including Tucson, Arizona, the North Rim of the Grand Canyon and as far north as Washington state.

 Labyrinths can be created from anything, and we have made them with Tempera paint, colored rope, stone and Ponderosa Pine cones. :) Locations for past temporary labyrinths have been parks, plateaus, dry lake bottoms, beaches, sand dunes, and a high rise parking garage.

 Web of Life understands the power of community rituals and they are deeply needed now as we weave our way into the life that is in front of us.
-Through the summer of 2021 our labyrinth walks will be listed in our meetup group, at our calendar, and by invitation to keep the numbers manageable.
-In the autumn we will reassess.
+During Covid times and beyond, this important community gathering has provided a nourishing experience for all involved.
+We look forward to walking with you!

 Hawko Reed (also known as Jacob) is the official Web of Life Labyrinth maker.

 His specialty is the 7 circuit Cretan Labyrinth (round and squared) and has been creating labyrinths since 2006.
 He says his life is a labyrinth and he is pleased to be able to create them physically for others to walk and experience.

 Creating a Labyrinth, and hosting a Labyrinth Walk, are sacred, uplifting and enjoyable experiences.
 To collaborate with, and/or hire us, for a permanent or temporary labyrinth creation, or to host a Labyrinth walk for your special occasion, contact us!